Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Introduction

 On the contrary, the identification of an appropriate order parameter for antiferromagnets (AFMs) remains nontrivial because they have no net magnetization and do not couple directly to uniform magnetic fields.
-Although N\'{e}el vector~\cite{neel:annphys1936}, which is defined as the difference in local magnetic moments between sublattices, has long been used as an order parameter of collinear AFMs, it is inherently a local quantity without a well-defined conjugate field in the thermodynamics~\cite{bhowal:prx2024}.
-Moreover, recent studies have unveiled an unconventional class of collinear AFMs that host nonrelativistic momentum-dependent spin splitting in the band structures when the time-reversal symmetry is broken~\cite {noda:pccp2016,okugawa:jpcm2018,smejkal:sciadv2020,naka:natcomm2019,ahn:prb2019, hayami:jpscp2020,hayami:jpsj2019spinsplit,hayami:prb2020spinsplit,yuan:prb2020,naka:prb2021perovskite,yuan:prm2021,yuan:prb2021, hernandez:prl2021,smejkal:prx2022magnetoresistance,mazin:pnas2021}.
+Although N\'{e}el vector~\cite{neel:annphys1936}, which is defined as the difference in local magnetic moments between sublattices, has long been used as a quantity that characterizes collinear AFMs, it is inherently a local quantity without a well-defined conjugate field in the thermodynamics~\cite{bhowal:prx2024} and cannot describe magnetic structures without any ambiguity.
+Moreover, recent studies have unveiled an unconventional class of collinear AFMs that host nonrelativistic momentum-dependent spin splitting in the band structures when time-reversal symmetry is broken ~\cite{noda:pccp2016,okugawa:jpcm2018,smejkal:sciadv2020,naka:natcomm2019,ahn:prb2019, hayami:jpscp2020,hayami:jpsj2019spinsplit,hayami:prb2020spinsplit,yuan:prb2020,naka:prb2021perovskite, yuan:prm2021,yuan:prb2021,hernandez:prl2021,smejkal:prx2022magnetoresistance,mazin:pnas2021, cheong:npj2025AMclassification,guo:advmat2025review,hu:prx2025}.
 Such AFMs have recently come to be referred to as altermagnets~\cite{smejkal:prx2022spingroup1,smejkal:prx2022spingroup2}.
-In altermagnets, sublattices in the unit cell are related by a rotation of the crystal.
-Theoretical and experimental studies have demonstrated that physical phenomena traditionally associated with FMs such as the anomalous Hall effect (AHE) can also emerge in such AFMs~\cite{solovyev:prb1997,smejkal:sciadv2020,shao:prapp2021,samanta:jappphys2020,sivadas:prl2016, naka:prb2020,naka:prb2021AHEperovskite,attias:prb2024,chen_prb2022,smejkal:natrevmat2022}.
-This has motivated the study for a clear and physically grounded definition of an appropriate order parameter characterizing AFMs without the time-reversal symmetry.
+In altermagnets, spin sublattices in the unit cell are related by a rotation of the crystal.
+Theoretical and experimental studies have demonstrated that physical phenomena traditionally associated with FMs such as the anomalous Hall effect (AHE) can also emerge in such AFMs~\cite{solovyev:prb1997,smejkal:sciadv2020,shao:prapp2021,samanta:jappphys2020,sivadas:prl2016, naka:prb2020,naka:prb2021AHEperovskite,attias:prb2024,chen:prb2022,smejkal:natrevmat2022}.
+This has motivated the study for a clear and physically grounded definition of an appropriate order parameter characterizing AFMs without time-reversal symmetry.

-To resolve the issue, a higher-rank magnetic multipole has been proposed to characterize centrosymmetric AFMs~\cite{suzuki:prb2017,bhowal:prx2024}.
-The coupling between the local magnetic moment $\bm{\mu}(\bm{r})$ and an external magnetic field $\bm{H}(\bm{r})$ in free-energy can be expressed as
+To resolve the issue, a higher-rank magnetic multipole~\cite{kimura:npj2021,jeon:npj2024,okamoto:npj2025} has been proposed to characterize centrosymmetric AFMs~\cite{suzuki:prb2017,bhowal:prx2024}.
+The coupling between the local magnetic moment $\bm{\mu}(\bm{r})$ and a magnetic field $\bm{B}(\bm{r})$ in free-energy can be expressed as